Tutorial: llmPrompt SwiftUI

 }

-You can option-click (⌥-click) on a View (e.g., VStack, Text, or NavigationStack) to bring up a menu of possible actions on it.
+You can option-click (⌥-click) on a View (e.g., VStack, Text, or NavigationStack) to bring up a menu of possible actions.
 The Show SwiftUI Inspector menu item allows you to visually set the paddings, for example.
 The inspector is also accessible directly by ctl-option-click (⌃⌥-click), bypassing the menu.

 DSL

-Notice how type inference and the use of trailing closure makes HStack, VStack, NavigationStack, etc. look and act like keywords of a programming language used to describe the UI, separate from Swift.
-Hence SwiftUI is also considered a “domain-specific language (DSL)”, the “domain” in this case being UI description.
+Notice how type inference and the use of trailing closure makes HStack, VStack, NavigationStack, etc. look and act like keywords of a programming language, separate from Swift.
+Thus SwiftUI is considered a “domain-specific language (DSL),” the “domain” in this case being UI description.

 var body: some View {